Sunday morning, 16 November 2003

 GM: “I know you do, sweetie.
 I wouldn’t have more children.
 Five is enough.
 Their mother would always love any new ones more than you.”

 “I can’t blame anyone for valuing their own flesh and blood more than a stranger’s.
 But that wouldn’t be fair to you.”

-“In the wild, many male animals kill the previous offspring of females they take for mates, to ensure she will be fully devoted to their new offspring’s protection and survival.
+“In the wild, many male animals kill the previous offspring of females they take for mates.
+This is to ensure she will be devoted to their new offspring’s protection and survival.
 God may have created us first and in His image, but He endowed us with many of the same instincts as animals.”

 “No one wants to raise a child that isn’t theirs.”

 “We’ll have you take cooking classes in college.
 I should have remembered those for you at McGehee.
 You need to know how to cook for your husband.”

 Celia: Celia’s mouth is dry.
 She reaches for the glass of water in front of her, wondering what it would be like if she had a glass of wine as well.

 “I heard that some animals eat their young.
 The mothers, I mean.
 To… to give the surviving children a better chance to thrive.”
 The thought turns her stomach.
 The entire topic turns her stomach, and the meal in front of her is suddenly less appealing.
 She spears a cherry tomato on the tines of her fork and cuts it in half, focusing on the simple act of drawing the blade back and forth.
 It does little to settle her.